 As long as asbestos remains undisturbed, there’s much less risk for inhalation or ingestion, as the fibers need to become airborne for this to happen.
-If automobiles, homes, or school structures undergo repairs, remodeling, construction, or demolition, those involved or nearby are at a much more substantial risk of exposure.
+If automobiles, homes, or school structures undergo repairs, remodeling, construction, or demolition, those involved or nearby are at much more substantial risk of exposure.

 Uncontrolled growth of abnormal cells in one or both lungs.

 Cancer that develops in a thin layer of tissue that covers most of your mesothelium, or internal organs.

 A condition that occurs when there’s an excessive fluid buildup between the layers of tissue around the lungs and chest cavity.